Trump hints US and Mexico on verge of trade agreement amid NAFTA renegotiation - Journal du Cameroun

 A contentious “sunset” proposal by the United States — to require that the nearly 25-year-old trade pact be reauthorized every five years — is one that must include all three partners, Guajardo said.

+“We have to make sure that everybody feels comfortable with this agreement,” he said.

-Jesus Seade, an economic advisor to Mexico’s incoming president, Andres Manuel Lopez Obrador, has been participating in portions of the NAFTA talks and said the sunset clause “is going out,” according to press reports from Mexico City.
+Jesus Seade, an economic advisor to Mexico’s incoming president, Andres Manuel Lopez Obrador, has been participating in portions of the NAFTA talks.

+According to him, the sunset clause has been “taken out,” with new alternatives under discussion.

+“It is no longer what the US proposed in any way, it is an approach focused on future evaluation and continuation,” he said.

+“He’s a man whose style I really like,” Seade said.
+“I think this reflects reality, I think we’re doing well.”

-The United States and Mexico are keen to seal a new deal before Mexican President Enrique Pena Nieto hands over power to Lopez Obrador on December 1, and for that to happen, the US Congress must be notified 90 days in advance.
+The United States and Mexico are keen to seal a new deal before Mexican President Enrique Pena Nieto hands over power to Lopez Obrador on December 1.
+For that to happen, the US Congress must be notified 90 days in advance.

-The three countries have been negotiating for a year to save the free-trade agreement that Trump has previously referred to as a “disaster.”
-NAFTA has been in effect almost 25 years.

 Guajardo and Lighthizer began meeting at the end of July after negotiations between the three partners stalled in May.